Boba Milk Tea Recipe

 Can kids drink boba?

-Yes, kids can drink boba.
+Yes, kids can drink boba, but tapioca pearls can be a choking risk for younger children, so please consume with care.
 It's best to choose a flavor without caffeine like strawberry or taro for kids.

 Is boba good for weight loss?

-Boba is good for a sweet treat every once in a while, due to its high sugar content as well as over 250 calories per serving.
-You could substitute the sugar with a sugar alternative or have it unsweetened to save on the calories making this a healthier choice.
+Boba is good for a sweet treat every once in a while, due to its high sugar content as well as over 250 calories per serving, but otherwise provides very few health benefits.
+You could substitute the sugar with a sugar alternative or have it unsweetened to save on calories, making this a healthier choice.

 Rate